NubGit/voiceant/README.md

 Welcome to the voiceant page!
 Updates will be slower because, I gotta sign files to give proof I made this.
-I made the program in a zip.
+I made the program in a zip and exe file
-The program is not for macOS yet.
+The program is not for macOS yet but for IOS and Android.
-I'm still working on it! sorry for the late updates. - 2019/03/26

 ## Why your not getting updates that much.

-Im making the app for android so I gotta finsh that first then I can work on the windows version.
+Mostly I might be working on some updates for IOS and Android.